 The last flurry of log boat building came about because the low sides of the log boats made it easier for men working in the burgeoning oyster and crab dredge fisheries to haul the dredge full of oysters and crabs up onto the decks.
 Because of this, demand for large log canoes continued into the 1920s.
 By then, deadrise, plank construction had pretty much evolved.
 As electricity and powered sawmills became more available, as occurred in the area around Deltaville, large frame built boats and smaller vessels such as the Deltaville deadrise replaced the log boats that had once been common.
 The F.D.
 Crockett was one of the last large log boats ever built on the bay.She is one of only two large log deck boats still in existence built specifically for gasoline engine.

 Once the boat became operational in 2010, the F.D.
 Crockett began traveling again to the ports she had visited as a working vessel.
 Her mission is to bring the story of the bay’s working watermen to the communities around the Chesapeake.
 She has since visited the Urbanna Oyster Festival, Reedville’s Antique and Classic Boat Festival, Poquoson Seafood Festival Races, and been a part of Norfolk’s OpSail 2012.
-She will be attending the Chesapeake Bay Buyboat Association’s Reunion Tour during the summer of 2012.
+She also participates each summer in the Chesapeake Bay Buyboat Association’s Reunion Tours.